mpern/oracle-docker/README.md

     - make sure that `SOURCE_SCHEMA` and `SOURCE_TABLESPACE` match the schema and tablespace of the dump
-    - you may want to additionally exclude `GRANT`: `EXCLUDE=USER,GRANT', if your dump contain them
+    - you may want to additionally exclude `GRANT`: `EXCLUDE=USER,GRANT`, if your dump contains them

    (If you don't know, ask the DBA that created the dump.
 Or try to import and